All Episodes

 Delphi Associates, yes.

-I think he was saying, indeed, that he was actually lucky to break even.
+I think he was saying indeed that he was actually lucky to break even.

-I think he shows real character, because he's really trying to get himself heard.
+I think he shows real character because he's really trying to get himself heard.

-So mostly, then, the people that you don't like are the ones that are selling books that you disagree with?
+So mostly then the people that you don't like are the ones that are selling books that you disagree with.

-I don't not like them.
+I'm just I don't not I don't not like them.

-Give me an example of somebody that you think is just in it for the money.
+I just give me an example of somebody that you think is just in it for the money.

-Whitley Strieber.
+Whitley Striever.

 He seemed to me, I mean, it seemed to me like he was pushing his book a lot.